lr42/lr42.github.io/fsm_presentation.md

 ## Which to choose?

 -   State pattern
-    -   Bottom-up
+    -   Bottom-up (more organic)
-    -   Easier to programmatically create state machines TK?
+    -   A bit easier to programmatically create state machines  TK?
 -   State table
--   -   Top-down
+    -   Top-down
--   -   All information is in one place
+    -   All information is in one place
+    -   Can do some optimizations if speed is an absolute priority

 # Where can you use state machines?

 ## Embedded systems

+CRM 114

 You don't want to mess this up, because